evmts/tevm-monorepo/tevm/docs/vm/interfaces/RunTxOpts.md

 Option works with all tx types.
 EIP-2929 needs to be activated (included in `berlin` HF).

-Note: if this option is used with a custom [StateManager](../../state/interfaces/StateManager.md) implementation StateManager.generateAccessList must be implemented.
+Note: if this option is used with a custom StateManager implementation StateManager.generateAccessList must be implemented.

 #### Defined in

-packages/vm/types/utils/types.d.ts:359
+packages/vm/types/utils/RunTxOpts.d.ts:44

 ***